Learn what’s happening in week 14 of pregnancy and find out how your baby is developing.

 By this week, your little one is around three inches long and weighs nearly an ounce.
 The roof of your baby’s tiny mouth is fully formed and his/her constant sucking reflexes help to create full and chubby cheeks.

-As baby’s neck grows longer, the chin lifts from its chest.
+As the baby’s neck grows longer, the chin lifts from its chest.
 Your precious baby is drawing all its needed nutrients directly from the placenta, so it’s very important to watch what you put into your mouth.

 Your baby will start growing hair and he/she is still covered with a fine, downy coating of hair to keep him/her warm, known as lanugo.